Admission to hospital

 Non-insured Private Patients

 If you have no health insurance you must pay the estimated fee prior to admission.
-Payment by cash, cheque or credit card (phone payment available) can be made at our cashier desk located at Bellerine Centre, Level 3, University Hospital Geelong (enter via main enatrance).
-If paying a deposit prior to admission presents a problem, please contact us on 4215 1307 to discuss a part-payment agreement.
+Payment by cash, cheque or credit card (phone payment available) can be made at our cashier desk located at Bellerine Centre, Level 3.
+If paying a deposit prior to admission presents a problem, please contact us on 4215 1307 to discuss a payment agreement.

 You will receive accounts from your treating Specialist, Pathology, Medical Imaging and Anaesthetics, if applicable.
 These services may be claimable from Medicare and your private health fund.

 Only private and Department of Veterans' Affairs patients may request single room accommodation, however this depends on availability.
-Single room fees are up to $1132* per day.
-Your health fund may only cover part of this cost, so it is recommended that you contact your health fund to discuss the eligible rebate on your policy.
+Single room rates are up to $1647* per day.
+Your health fund may only cover part of this cost, so it’s recommended that you contact your health fund to discuss the eligible rebate on your policy.